earthly/website/blog/_posts/2021-06-11-incident-management-metrics.md

 ## Summary

 There are many ways to measure the quality of your software as a service product.
 MTBF, MTTR, MTTRe, and MTTA can each offer a different lens for viewing your software release life cycle.
-As you improve your SDLC, find ways to collect aggregate metrics like these and choose one or two to target for improvement.
+As you improve your Software Development Life Cycle, find ways to collect aggregate metrics like these and choose one or two to target for improvement.

-Invest in improving these metrics and you'll make up for it in time saved fighting fires.
-Also focusing on aggregate metrics can be an effective way to move the discussion from blame about specific incidents to a higher-level debate around changing the process to better support the company's goals.
+Invest in improving these metrics, and you'll make up for it in time saved fighting fires.
+Also, focusing on aggregate metrics can be an effective way to move the discussion from blame about specific incidents to a higher-level debate around changing the process to better support the company's goals.

 If your build pipeline is taking more than 15 minutes and therefore negatively affecting your metrics, then take a look at Earthly's [free and open build tool](http://earthly.dev/).